 (B) Re-evaluation of Answer Books:

-- i) Re-evaluation will be permitted only for the theory papers.
+- Re-evaluation will be permitted only for the theory papers.

-- ii) No re-evaluation will be allowed for examinations in practical/Viva-Voce/ Training Report/ Project Report/ Sessionals / Thesis / Dissertation, etc. or in any other paper where there is a joint evaluation by two examiners.
+- No re-evaluation will be allowed for examinations in practical/Viva-Voce/ Training Report/ Project Report/ Sessional / Thesis / Dissertation, etc. or in any other paper where there is a joint evaluation by two examiners.

-- iv) The University will not be held responsible for any postal delay in the receipt of the evaluation request from the student, if sent by post.
+- The University will not be responsible for any postal delay in the receipt of the evaluation request from the student if sent by post.

 |(a) When increase/decrease is up to 15% of the maximum marks obtained in the paper concerned, the higher marks will be awarded to the student.|

-- vi) Final result of re-evaluation favorable or against will be binding on the student and it will supersede the original score/result.
+- The final result of re-evaluation favourable or against will be binding on the student and it will supersede the original score/result.

 (C) Practical Examinations:

-(ii) The student who fails to obtain the pass marks in practical examination can be allowed to re-appear before the Board of Examiners as laid down under (i) of above as per schedule specified for the Supplementary Examinations.
+- The student who fails to obtain the pass marks in the practical examination can be allowed to re-appear before the Board of Examiners as laid down under (i) of above as per schedule specified for the Supplementary Examinations.